gabrielegenovese/chorer/README.md

 ### Output

 The tool will create a DOT file for each actor's local view and a DOT file for the global view in the specified folder.
-To visualize the Choreography Automatas copy and paste the `.dot` files' content in a [DOT viewer](https://dreampuf.github.io/GraphvizOnline).
+To visualize the Choreography Automata copy and paste the `.dot` files' content in a [DOT viewer](https://dreampuf.github.io/GraphvizOnline).

 ## Documentation

-The documentation of the project is aviable at this [link](https://gabrielegenovese.github.io/chorer/).
-You can also generete it with
+The documentation of the project is available at this [link](https://gabrielegenovese.github.io/chorer/).
+You can also generate it with

 ```erlang
 # rebar3 ex_doc --output docs